 How To Make New Cushions From Old Clothes

-Favorite old garments that have become worn and stained in parts, or simply outmoded over the years, need not be thrown away, but can be recycled to make a range of comfy cushions from old clothes.
+Favorite old garments that have become worn and stained in parts, or simply outmoded over the years.
+They need not be thrown away, but can be recycled to make a range of comfy cushions from old clothes.
 The cushions’ muted shades and soft, aged textures will look invitingly familiar, and help create the ambience of an established country house.

 Rummage through your cupboards and wardrobes for suitable materials.
 A scout around local jumble sales, garage sales and second hand shops can yield some useful finds, at bargain prices.
 Fabric remnants left over from clothes you have made or had altered in the past can also be used to good effect, so have a good look through your sewing drawer as well.